KavachInterns2020/Vinayak-Jaiwant-Retail-Store-Management/README.md

 * sequence.mdj - The Sequence Diagram.
 * usecase.mdj - The Use Case Diagram.

-The folder img contains the images of the above UML diagrams in JPEG.
+The folder img contains the images of the above UML diagrams in JPEG.(for wiki page)

 For the explaination regarding each diagrams, please refer the wiki.